Chinese gooseberry, anyone?

 New Name: Dried Plums

 Why?
-If the idea of living in a nursing home tickles your fancy, you probably eat prunes and enjoy their name on the regs.
-If you’re only interested in a dried fruit with an incredible amount of belly-busting fiber, the idea of eating grandpa’s favorite snack can be very unappealing.
+If the idea of living in a nursing home tickles your fancy, you probably eat prunes and enjoy their name on the reg.
+If you’re only interested in dried fruit with an incredible amount of belly-busting fiber, the idea of eating grandpa’s favorite snack can be very unappealing.
 In defense of California, one of the world’s biggest exporters, prunes really are dried plums.
 It’s not that much of a stretch to call them what they are.
+Remember to just be yourself and people (of all ages) will love you.

 Original Name: Slimehead